 Tips to Boost Remote Work Productivity

-If you've recently transitioned to remote work in response to the global pandemic of #coronavirus, you've likely had to contemplate and make some adjustments to the way you approach, execute, and complete your work.
+If you've transitioned to remote work in response to the global pandemic of #coronavirus, you've likely had to contemplate and make some adjustments to the way you approach, execute, and complete your work.
 Adjustment is part of being flexible, but it can be hard to do #remotework when you are juggling changes in your professional, social, and personal routines while facing uncertainty and concern about the health and wellbeing of you and your loved ones.

 Tip #1: Write it Down!